-This vegan Shepherd's Pie is a hearty comfort meal perfect for the holidays.
+This Vegan Shepherd's Pie is a hearty comfort meal perfect for the holidays, featuring lentils, quinoa and tons of vegetables topped with smooth and creamy sweet potato puree.
 Serve this up for Thanksgiving as a delicious plant-based side dish or entree!

 I'll admit it, traditional Shepherd's pie isn't really my thing.
 I was never a big fan of meals that had ground beef in them, so when I removed red meat from my diet about 5 years ago, Shepherd's pie wasn't something I missed or craved.